With a total state population of less than 900,000, you wouldn't expect to find many water parks or theme parks in South Dakota. And you'd be right.

 South Dakota water parks and amusement parks are arranged alphabetically.

-A non-profit children's park that is run by local Rotary clubs.
+Storybook Island is a non-profit children's park that is run by local Rotary clubs.
 It features fairytale and nursery rhyme characters, and offers a children's theatre.
-Admission to the park and the theatre is free to the public and the park itself is supported purely through donations.
+Admission to the park and the theatre is free to the public, and the park itself is supported purely through donations.
 Special events include Christmas Nights of Light, Safe N'Sweet Trick N'Treat, and a Princess & Pirate Ball.

 There are four adjacent hotels: Residence Inn, Home2 Suites, La Quinta Inn & Suites, and Fairfield Inn & Suites.
 The water park is open to registered hotel guests as well as day guests.
 Dining options include Sliders Bar and Marco's Pizza.

-Slides include Tornado Alley which features a funnel in the middle.
+Slides at the outdoor water park include Tornado Alley, which features a funnel in the middle.
 Other attractions include a wave pool, a lazy river, an interactive water play structure, and a baby pool.
 Wild Water West also offers go karts, bumper boats, mini golf, sand volleyball, and batting cages.
 Food concessions include pizza, burgers, cheese steaks, funnel cakes, shaved ice, and ice cream.